Thomas Edison: Mina

-Marion did not get along with Mina and moved to Germany in 1894.
-She returned, in 1924, after divorcing her unfaithful husband.
+Marion, Thomas's eldest daughter, often came to the laboratory at Menlo park during her childhood.
+As an adult, she did not get along with Mina and moved to Germany in 1894.
+She returned in 1924, after divorcing her unfaithful husband.

 According to Tesla:If Edison had not married a woman of exceptional intelligence, who made it the one object of her life to preserve him, he would have died many years ago from consequences of sheer neglect.

 In his second marriage he was also often neglectful of his wife and children.
 When he was around, he was extremely controlling.
 He left nearly every aspect of housekeeping and child rearing to Mina and her five maids.
-One exception was the Fourth of July.
-Being deaf, Edison enjoyed the very loud boom made by fireworks.
+One exception was the Fourth of July: being deaf, Edison enjoyed the very loud booms made by fireworks.
 He made his own fireworks into which he added a small amount of TNT.
 Edison wrote Mina love letters about missing her while he was away for extended periods.

 Madeleine stated she had few childhood memories of her father, and he was typically only home once a week during her childhood.
 She married John Eyre Sloane.

-Theodore was named after Mina's brother, who died in the Spanish-American War shortly before she gave birth.
-Her sister died in November of that year and her father died the following February 1899.
+Theodore was named after Mina's brother, who died in the Spanish–American War shortly before she gave birth.
 Theodore went on to study physics at Massachusetts Institute of Technology (MIT).
 After working for Charles while their father stepped down, Theodore decided to become an independent inventor running his own lab.

-Charles studied general science at MIT.
-He took over his father's business after his death.
+Charles studied general science at MIT and took over his father's business after his death.
 Later he served one term as Governor of New Jersey (1941–1944).

+Personal life

+Health

+In December, Edison was housebound due to pleurisy.
+He recovered, but by May 1887 he needed emergency surgery to treat abscesses below his ear.
+He had surgeries there again in 1906 and 1908.
+He was completely deaf in one ear and barely hearing in the other.
+Edison had diabetes.

 Property

-In 1885, Thomas Edison bought 13 acres of property in Fort Myers, Florida, for roughly $2,750 and built what was later called Seminole Lodge as a winter retreat.
-The main house and guest house are representative of Italianate architecture and Queen Anne style architecture.
+In 1885, Edison bought 13 acres of property in Fort Myers, Florida, for roughly $2,750 and built what was later called Seminole Lodge as a winter retreat.
 Edison purchased a home known as Glenmont in 1886, in Llewellyn Park in West Orange, New Jersey.
 He sold it to Mina in 1891.
 Edison liked boats, cars, and fishing.
-He drove only on very limited occasions, but, for research purposes, owned several cars which helped him bond with his son, Charles, who he encouraged to drive even as a child.
+He drove only on very limited occasions, but, for research purposes, owned several cars which helped him bond with his son Charles, who he encouraged to drive even as a child.